 Lighting choices distinctly define the dining and living areas.

 Different lighting fixtures can create distinct zones.
 Try a bold chandelier over the dining table and softer lamps in the living area for a clear but gentle division.
+Upgrading your fixtures is one of many impactful room renovation ideas to completely transform your space.

 Create a Multi-Functional Divider